Definition

 Product analytics is the practice of collecting, measuring, and analyzing user interaction data within a product to inform decisions about features, growth, retention, and user experience.
 It answers: "What are users actually doing in our product, and what should we change based on that behavior?"

 Unlike web analytics (which focuses on traffic, sessions, and marketing attribution), product analytics tracks in-product events: feature usage, workflow completion, error encounters, and behavioral sequences.
 The Product Analytics Handbook provides a complete guide to building an analytics practice.
+The product analytics hub collects our full library of tools, guides, comparisons, and glossary terms for the discipline.

 Why It Matters for Product Managers